rozek/aframe-hemisphere-controls/README.md

 npm install aframe-hemisphere-controls
 ```

-and `import` it in your code whereever needed
+and `import` it into your code whereever needed

 ```javascript
 import "aframe-hemisphere-controls"